sibiraj-s/ngx-tiptap/README.md

 ### Dragging

-To make your node views draggable, set `draggable: true` in the extension and add `tiptapDraggable` directive to the DOM element inside the component that should function as the drag handle.
+To make your node views draggable, import the `TiptapDraggableDirective` to your component and set `draggable: true` in the tiptap extension.
+Add `tiptapDraggable` directive to the DOM element inside the component that should function as the drag handle.

 ### AngularRenderer